 Do you provide a thorough, credible risk and sensitivity analysis?

 The business case predicts the future, after all.
 Everyone knows that predictions are based on uncertainties and that actual results will differ somewhat from your predictions.
 You cannot eliminate all uncertainty from your predictions, of course, but you can minimize risk and measure what remains.
 For an introduction to business case risk and sensitivity analysis, please see Business Case Essentials.

-CFO Criterion 7: Conclusions and recommendations point to business objectives
+Do your conclusions and recommendations point to business objectives?

 Impacts and outcomes from implementing your proposal have real value to the organization only if they contribute to meeting business objectives.
 As a result, business benefits in your case have real value only if you establish and measure these contributions in concrete terms.